Eastside Technical Center

-Eastside Technical Center is a public high school located in Lexington, Kentucky, United States, within the Fayette County Public School System.
-The school goes beyond this boundary, Eastside Technical Center serves students from all public high schools in Fayette, Jessamine, Scott, and Woodford Counties.
+Eastside Technical Center was a public high school located in Lexington, Kentucky, United States, within the Fayette County Public School System.
+The school went beyond this boundary, Eastside Technical Center served students from all public high schools in Fayette, Jessamine, Scott, and Woodford Counties.

-Their mission is to prepare their students for entry-level technical occupations, two-year community colleges, or two-year technical colleges and four-year universities.
+Their mission was to prepare their students for entry-level technical occupations, two-year community colleges, or two-year technical colleges and four-year universities.

 Academics

-This Public High School Technical Center does this by providing many different vocational programs such as:
+This Public High School Technical Center did this by providing many different vocational programs such as: